-- Content Advisories: Harsh language, sex, violence, death, technobabble, probably-unintentional meta-textual sexism, casual racism, sexual assault, making light of sexual assault
+- Content Advisories: Coarse language, sex, violence, death, technobabble, probably-unintentional meta-textual sexism, casual racism, sexual assault, making light of sexual assault

 This should go without saying—even though I’m going to repeat it with every Book Club installment—but Content Advisories are not any sort of judgment on my part, just topics that come up in the work that I noticed and might benefit from a particular mood or head space for certain audiences.
 It’s to help you make a decision, rather than a decision in and of itself.

 Here’s how Sundman describes the book.

 Biodigital is a novel…about a Silicon Valley tech genius/messiah and the quasi-religious cult of transhumanist computer designers and brain hackers who follow him.
 Its plot ostensibly concerns Gulf War Syndrome, a mysterious ailment reported by veterans of the first Gulf War (1991).
 It’s set in the early-to-mid 1990’s but presages many developments that are just now appearing in the real world.

 It’s an adaptation of Acts of the Apostles, a prior novel that was part of a trilogy.
 This is allegedly simplified, stripping down the storytelling and disconnecting it from the other books.